Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Conclusion

-The proposed framework is a step towards realizing the full integration of transportation and energy networks.
-The joint optimization of both systems promises increasing opportunities to improve reliability and reduce costs.
-While in the framework that is proposed in this paper, the energy prices in a period are constant, a model that integrates dynamic and uncertain prices of energy will be investigated in future work.
+While in the framework that is proposed in this paper, the energy prices in a period are known in advance, a model that integrates dynamic and uncertain prices of energy will be investigated in future work.
 Furthermore, future work will particularly focus on integrating energy generated from renewable sources to further advance the development of green logistics systems.